Luton Airport (song): Release

-The song made number 22 on the UK Singles Chart.
+The song reached number 22 on the UK Singles Chart.
 In a 2010 interview, Deena Payne incorrectly claimed that the song reached number 9:

-In 1978 there was an advert for a girl group called Cats UK.
+In 1978, there was an advert for a girl group called Cats UK.
 I auditioned as I was in musical theatre and I got the job – it was to sing Luton Airport.
 Clearly this song was done for Lorraine, she'd said it in a famous advert for Campari.
 But Lorraine didn't really want to have anything to do with it [because she objected to not being paid for it].
-So Cats UK ended up recording it and went to No 9 in the charts.
+So Cats UK ended up recording it and went to No. 9 in the charts.

-Some releases of the record featured a censored version, which bleeped out the line "Sod it" from the lyrics.
+Some releases of the record featured a censored version, which bleeped out the line "sod it" from the lyrics.
 Although released with the same catalogue number (K 18075), this version is easily identifiable due to the word "Bleeped" added above the title on the record label.

 Cats UK released two further singles, "Sixteen Looking for Love" and "Holiday Camp" (both 1980), which failed to reach the charts.
-The group was disbanded.
+The group then disbanded.